David Low (cartoonist)

 Sir David Alexander Cecil Low (7 April 1891 – 19 September 1963) was a New Zealand political cartoonist and caricaturist who lived and worked in the United Kingdom for many years.
 Low was a self-taught cartoonist.
 Born in New Zealand, he worked in his native country before migrating to Sydney in 1911, and ultimately to London (1919), where he made his career and earned fame for his Colonel Blimp depictions and his satirising of the personalities and policies of German dictator Adolf Hitler, Italian dictator Benito Mussolini, Soviet leader Joseph Stalin, and other leaders of his times.

 Low was born and educated in New Zealand.
 His first work was published when he was only 11 years old.
 His professional career began at The Canterbury Times in 1910.
 The following year he moved to Australia and worked for The Bulletin.
 His work attracted the attention of Henry Cadbury, the part owner of The Star, and Low moved to London in 1919, working for that paper until 1927, when he moved to the Evening Standard.
-There he produced his most famous work, chronicling the rise of fascism in the 1930s, the policy of Appeasement, and the conflict of the Second World War.
-His provocative depictions of Hitler and Mussolini led to his work being banned in Italy and Germany, and his being named in The Black Book.
+There he produced his most famous work, chronicling the rise of fascism in the 1930s, the policy of Appeasement, and the conflict of World War II.
+His provocative depictions of Hitler and Mussolini led to his work being banned in Italy and Germany, and him being named in The Black Book.

 Biography

 Early life

-The son of chemist David Brown Low and Jane Caroline Flanagan, David Low was born in Dunedin on 7 April 1891, and attended primary school there.
+The son of chemist David Brown Low and Jane Caroline Flanagan, David Low was born in Dunedin, New Zealand, on 7 April 1891, and attended primary school there.
 His family later moved to Christchurch, where Low briefly attended Christchurch Boys' High School.
-However following the death of his eldest brother, Low was taken out of school, as his parents believed that he had been weakened by over studying.
+However, following the death of his eldest brother, Low was taken out of school, as his parents believed that he had been weakened by over studying.
 Low's first cartoon was published in 1902, when he was 11 years old, a three-picture strip in the British comic Big Budget.

 Early career

-Low began his career as a professional cartoonist with the Canterbury Times in 1910.
-In 1911 he moved to Sydney, Australia to join The Bulletin.
+Low began his career in 1910 as a cartoonist with the Canterbury Times, a newspaper in Christchurch, New Zealand.
+In 1911, he moved to Sydney, Australia, to join The Bulletin.

-A large format collection of some 350 pieces for those papers was published in the album Caricatures by Low 1915.
+A large-format collection of some 350 pieces for those papers was published in the album Caricatures by Low 1915.

 During his employment at The Bulletin, Low became well known for a 1916 cartoon satirising Billy Hughes, then the Prime Minister of Australia, entitled The Imperial Conference.
 After that success, Low published many cartoons depicting Hughes' forceful and eccentric personality.
 Hughes was not impressed and apparently called Low a "bastard" to his face.
-A collection of Low's cartoons of Hughes entitled The Billy Book, which he published in 1918, brought Low to the notice of Henry Cadbury, part-owner of the London Star.
-In 1919 Cadbury offered Low a job with the Star, which Low promptly accepted.
+A collection of Low's cartoons of Hughes entitled The Billy Book, which he published in 1918, brought Low to the notice of Henry Cadbury, part-owner of The Star.
+In 1919, Cadbury offered Low a job with the Star, which Low promptly accepted.